 Nuclear Instrumentation & Control, Reliability, and Safety

-Research in nuclear instrumentation and control (I&C), reliability, and safety explores design of advanced nuclear systems and operating paradigms for current and future nuclear power facilities both terrestrial and in space.
+Research in nuclear instrumentation and control (I&C), reliability, and safety explores design of advanced nuclear systems and operating paradigms for current and future nuclear power facilities.

 Nuclear Fusion Technology

-Nuclear Fusion Technology research is focused on enabling the development of fusion energy as an economic and environmentally attractive large-scale long-term energy source without any greenhouse gas emissions.
+Nuclear fusion technology research is focused on enabling the development of fusion energy as an economic and environmentally attractive energy source.

 Radiation Detection and Measurement